 Biology, Environmental Science, and GIS majors are advised by professional advisors in the office of Central Advising and by faculty in their junior and senior year.

-Biology offers three undergrad degrees; Biology, Environmental Science, and Geographical Information Systems.
+Biology offers two undergrad degrees; Biology and Environmental Science.
 The Biology and Environmental Science degrees have several concentrations to help you prepare for graduate school or to focus your interests for a particular career.

 Study abroad short courses, summers or semesters are routinely offered through our membership in the Organization for Tropical Studies (OTS).
 From time to time, the Biology Department may sponsor other study abroad field experiences.